 Review from Michael Corlett, 'Birch Forest' Wall Panel

-My mosaics are also on display in my studio and currently at VAN Gallery in Shrewsbury, Linden Tree Gallery in Much Wenlock, Willow Gallery in Oswestry, Mostyn Gallery in Llandudno and Fitch and Fellows in Thame.
+My mosaics are also on display in my studio (visits by appointment) and currently at VAN Gallery in Shrewsbury, Linden Tree Gallery in Much Wenlock, Willow Gallery in Oswestry, Mostyn Gallery in Llandudno, Fitch and Fellows in Thame, Studio Vault in Settle and Oxenham Gallery in Leominster.
 You can also find me in the Maker Directory on UKHandmade and Madebyhandonline.

 I also run mosaic adult workshops for beginners in my studio and multi-media/mosaic school workshops.